-Sleep dentistry or conscious sedation is a procedure where we use a sedative or combination of sedatives after the consultation with our anesthesiologist to help you relax for your dental appointment.
+Sleep dentistry uses sedatives or combinations of sedatives to help you relax for your dental appointments.
 Our anesthesiologist proposes different approaches that reduce your pain sensitivity as well as anxiety during the procedure.
-Your dental visit becomes less fearful and more relaxing.
+This way, your dental visit becomes less stressful and more relaxing.

 Minimal or anxiolysis sedation is where you are conscious and able to respond to us, but at the same time, you feel calm and composed.

-Moderate sedation makes you feel sleepy and responsive.
+Moderate sedation makes you feel sleepy but you are still responsive.
 It makes you fade in and out of consciousness while we treat your teeth.

-Here is how you may feel after we administer you the common forms of sedation:
+Here is how you may feel after we administer the common forms of sedation:

 Nitrous Oxide Sedation

-This type of sedation may make you feel as if you are smelling grapes or any other fruit.
-You feel very calm, comfortable, and relaxed.
+This type of sedation will make you feel very calm, comfortable, and relaxed.
 Some patients also feel tingling in their legs and arms and experience a euphoric feeling.
 This sedation slows your time of reaction and reduces your sensitivity to pain.

 It gives you a deeper sense of relief and relaxation.
 In most cases, you feel drowsy and also have difficulty speaking.
 It dulls your coordination and reflexes and also makes you feel heavy.
 You may also feel time passing faster.

-Our anesthesiologist may suggest IV sedation for a more time-consuming or serious procedure.
-This sedation gives you a deeper sense of sedation than the other two forms.
+Our anesthesiologist may recommend IV sedation for a more time-consuming or serious procedure.
+This type of sedation is deeper than the other two forms.
 You may experience a deep state of relaxation as well as difficulty staying awake.
-Unlike general anesthesia, you are still conscious but do not feel the pain at all.
+Unlike general anesthesia, you are still conscious but do not feel pain at all.